singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 #### 4. Get & Add Remote URL
 ![a1_remotegithuburl.png](/uploads/a1_remotegithuburl.png)

-We return to the GitHub repository created earlier and retrieve the URL for the remote repository, since this is where our local repository will be pushed.
+We return to the GitHub repository we just created and retrieve the URL for the remote repository.
+This will be the location of all of our site assets  and is where our local repository will be pushed or uploaded to.
 Either copy paste the whole command or use the button as depicted above, to copy just the path to your clipboard.
 Return to the Terminal window and paste the remote repository URL inside the following line (instead of My-Repository-URL):